MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-secure.md

 The **Embed** option doesn't automatically permit users to view the report.
 View permissions are set in the Power BI service.

 In the Power BI service, you can share embedded reports with users requiring access.
-If you're using an Office 365 Group, you can list the user as an app workspace member.
-For more information, see how to [manage your app workspace in Power BI and Office 365](service-manage-app-workspace-in-power-bi-and-office-365.md).
+If you're using an Office 365 Group, you can list the user as an workspace member.
+For more information, see how to [manage your workspace in Power BI and Office 365](service-manage-app-workspace-in-power-bi-and-office-365.md).

 ## Licensing